MicrosoftDocs/powerbi-docs/articles/powerbi-service-cortana-desktop-entity-cards.md

 6. Optionally, if your report has page level filters, you can set **Require single selection**.
 Cortana will only display this report as an answer if one, and only one, of the filter items is specified in the question.

 >[AZURE.NOTE] You don't have to set **Require single selection** to ask Cortana to display a report with page level filters.
-For example “show sales for Charlotte Lindseys” will get answer page regardless Require Single Selection status.
+For example “show sales for Charlotte Lindseys” will display the answer page regardless of the Require Single Selection setting.

     ![](media/powerbi-service-cortana-desktop-entity-cards/PBI-cortana-single-selection-new.png)